MohamedElashri/resume/resume.typ

   role: link("https://github.com/MohamedElashri/free-mac")["Free-Mac"],
   project: "Free Command for macOS",
   date: "April 2024 ",
-  summary: "A command-line utility for monitoring memory usage on macOS, port of 'free' linux.",
+  summary: "A command-line utility for monitoring memory usage on macOS, a port of the 'free' Linux command.",
   details: [
   - Developed a tool that provides an overview of system memory usage, including total, used, free, cached, app, and wired memory
   - Ensured feature parity with the Linux 'free' command to provide a familiar experience for macOS users